 • Category 3: organic propagation material is not obligatory

 In the biodatabase you can find in which category the (sub)crop is classified.

-*If the variety is not available, see exemptions.
+*If the variety is not available, see derogations.

 The division in categories of the Annex is determined by the experts.
-Bionext has been commissioned by the Ministry of Economic Affairs to compose the Annex.
+Bionext has been commissioned by the Ministry of Agriculture, Nature and Food Quality to compose the Annex.

 The organic propagating material offer is judged every year by the expert groups (growers & breeders).
-On the basis of objective criteria the (sub) crops are divided in one of the categories category.
+On the basis of objective criteria the (sub) crops are classified in one of the categories.

 The most crops belong in one category.
 Some crops are split into (sub)crops.
 These (sub)crops are often classified in different categories (category 1, 2 or 3).

 The offer of varieties in the biodatabase is based on data provided by the suppliers.
 The administrators of the biodatabase check the spelling of the variety name and, when it applies, control if the variety is listed on the Common Catalogue, that means that the variety may be traded in the EU.

 You can find the following information about the variety in the biodatabase: